 Academics in the Upper School are closely aligned to college-level course work.
 Graduation requirements align with competitive collegiate admissions requirements, including a myriad of honors and Advanced Placement classes across the curriculum.
-This alignment is integral to our students’ acceptance and preparation for a competitive college or university.
+This alignment is integral to our high school students’ acceptance and preparation for a competitive college or university.

 The Mathematics curriculum emphasizes the development of problem solving and computational skills to provide a firm understanding of Algebra I, Algebra II, Geometry and Pre-Calculus.
-In addition, a high percentage of ULS students take the college courses Advanced Placement Calculus and/or Probability & Statistics.
+In addition, a high percentage of ULS high school students take the college courses Advanced Placement Calculus and/or Probability & Statistics.
 The goal of the department is to have every student become an effective mathematical problem solver.

 The Science department focuses students on acquiring knowledge through investigation and observation by providing laboratory experiences, which involve students in the spirit of inquiry.
 Students are expected to gain the knowledge of facts, concepts and theories of science and apply them to problem solving and critical thinking.